-Project Fi Buyer's Guide: Everything you need to know
+Google Fi Buyer’s Guide: Everything you need to know about Google Fi

 To port your number:

-- Insert your Project Fi SIM card into your Fi-compatible phone.
+- Insert your Google Fi SIM card into your Fi-compatible phone.

 - Turn on your phone and follow the on-screen instructions.

 - Wait for your number to be transferred.
-You'll be able to see its status in the Project Fi app and on its website.
+You'll be able to see its status in the Google Fi app and on its website.

 While your number transfers over, you'll still be able to use your old phone to make calls and send texts, and you'll be able to use data on your Fi-enabled phone.

-For right now, Google has only enabled Google phones to use the Project Fi SIM.
-It claims that only Google phones work with the Project Fi SIM card because they have "state-of-the-art cellular radio[s] tuned to work across network types".

-How do I cancel Project Fi service?
+How do I cancel Google Fi service?

 Very simply.
-All you have to do is head to the Project Fi website or app:
+All you have to do is head to the Google Fi website or app:

 - Click or tap on the Account tab.